Golden Globe Awards: Eligibility

-Screening requirements

-Active HFPA members need to be invited to an official screening of each eligible film directly by its respective distributor or publicist.
-The screening must take place in the Greater Los Angeles area, either before the film's release or up to one week afterwards.
-The screening can be a regular screening in a theater with the public or a press screening; it does not need to be an HFPA member-only event.
-The screening must also be cleared with the Motion Picture Association so there are no scheduling conflicts with other official screenings.

-For TV programs, they must merely be available to be seen by HFPA members in any common format, including the original TV broadcast.

 Nominations and voting

-Entry forms for films need to be received by the HFPA within ten days of the official screening.
+Entry forms for films need to be received within ten days of the official screening.
 TV programs should be submitted "as early as possible" before the deadline.

-As part of their regular journalistic jobs, active HFPA members will participate in covering the press conferences, and interviewing cast members, of selected films and TV programs.
-The film press conferences need to take place either before the film's release in the Greater Los Angeles area or up to one week afterwards.
+For TV programs, they must merely be available to be seen by voters in any common format, including the original TV broadcast.

+As of the 2023 ceremony, the HFPA removed a requirement that an exclusive press conference be hosted by the organization for each nominated film—a practice that had contributed to transparency issues.

-Ballots to select the nominations are sent to HFPA members in November, along with a "Reminder List" of eligible film and TV programs.
+Ballots to select the nominations are sent to voters in November, along with a "Reminder List" of eligible film and TV programs.
 Each HFPA member then votes for their top five choices in each category, numbering them 5 to 1, with 5 being their top choice.
 The nominees in each category are then the five selections that receive the most votes.
 The ranked voting is only used to break ties, with number 5 worth 5 points, number 4 worth 4 points, and so on.

-After the nominations are announced in mid-December, HFPA members receive the final ballots.
+After the nominations are announced in mid-December, voters receive the final ballots.
 The winner in each category is selected from among the nominees by plurality voting.
 In case of a tie, the winner is the one that had the most votes on the nomination ballot.

-Comparison of award shows
+As of the 2024 ceremony, the voting body consisted of 310 individuals, including representatives of 76 countries, international journalists, and 95 members that were members of the HFPA.

 Ceremony

-The broadcast of the Golden Globe Awards, telecast to 167 countries worldwide, generally ranks as the third most-watched awards show each year, behind only the Oscars and the Grammy Awards.
+The broadcast of the Golden Globe Awards, broadcast to 167 countries worldwide, generally ranks as the third most-watched awards show each year, behind only the Oscars and the Grammy Awards.
 Since 2010, it was televised live in all United States time zones.
 Until Ricky Gervais hosted in 2010, the award ceremony was one of two major Hollywood award ceremonies (the other being the Screen Actors Guild Awards) that did not have a regular host; every year a different presenter introduced the ceremony at the beginning of the broadcast.
 Gervais returned to host the 68th and 69th Golden Globe Awards the next two years.
 Tina Fey and Amy Poehler hosted the 70th, 71st and 72nd Golden Globe Awards in 2013 through 2015.
 The Golden Globe Awards' theme song, which debuted in 2012, was written by Japanese musician and songwriter Yoshiki Hayashi.